 * DeniedFoodAsPunishment: Bart and Lisa take turns picking the family activity Homer will take them.
-When Bart traded a turn for Lisa's dessert, resulting on Homer having to go to a boring place, Homer punished him by denying dessert.
-Lisa then offered to trade her next dessert for Bart's next turn.
-To Homer's dismay, Bart agreed.
+When Bart reveals that he traded his turn for Lisa's dessert, resulting in Homer having to go to a boring place, Homer punishes him by denying dessert.
+Bart then offers to trade his next activity choice for Lisa's dessert.
+To Homer's dismay, Lisa agrees.

 * LiteralMetaphor: Homer using the Bill of Rights to shield himself against the guards, complete with the line, "I am so sick of people hiding behind the Bill of Rights!"

 * SkewedPriorities: Homer grabs the Bill of Rights and sits down in [[Series/AllInTheFamily Archie Bunker's chair]], batting it around a bit.
 The security guards, aiming their pistols at him, demanding only that he get out of Archie's chair, [[SubvertedTrope at first]].
 They are even more outraged when they realise he has the Bill of Rights.

 ** When Homer - half-asleep - is listening to a Big Band/Standards radio station and the DJ is doing a "remember when" spiel to set up the next song - Homer thinks he's traveled back in time and plans to warn people about UsefulNotes/AdolfHitler coming into power -- and getting five-cent ice cream.